atlas-labs-org/atlas/README.md

 ## <span style="color: #3498DB;">&#x1F4DA;</span> Installation Methods

 ### Option One: Roblox Asset (Recommended)
-You can install JamarcusAdmin from the Roblox Asset Store [here](https://create.roblox.com/store/asset/17166069350/JamarcusAdmin-v132).
+You can install Atlas Admin from the Roblox Asset Store [here](https://create.roblox.com/store/asset/17166069350/Atlas-Admin-v132).

 ### Option Two: GitHub
-Alternatively, you can download the latest version from GitHub as an `.rbxm` file [here](https://github.com/NickanatorYT/jamarcus_admin/releases/latest).
+Alternatively, you can download the latest version from GitHub as an `.rbxm` file [here](https://github.com/MochaTheDev/atlas/releases/latest).

 ---

 ## <span style="color: #2ECC71;">&#x1F527;</span> Setup Instructions

-After installation, follow these steps to set up JamarcusAdmin in your Roblox game:
+After installation, follow these steps to set up Atlas Admin in your Roblox game:

 1. **Placement**
-   - Place the "jamarcus_RepStg" folder into ReplicatedStorage.
+   - Place the "atlas_RepStg" folder into ReplicatedStorage.
-   - Place the "jamarcus_SrvScrptSrv" folder into ServerScriptService.
+   - Place the "atlas_SrvScrptSrv" folder into ServerScriptService.
-   - Place the "jamarcus_StarterGui" folder into StarterGui.
+   - Place the "atlas_StarterGui" folder into StarterGui.

 2. **Additional Tasks**
    - Delete the "AdminPart."
    - Delete this README script.
-   - Go to ReplicatedStorage -> jamarcus_RepStg -> Settings (ModuleScript) and configure settings as needed.
+   - Go to ReplicatedStorage -> atlas_RepStg -> Settings (ModuleScript) and configure settings as needed.

 3. **Notes**
-   - **Do Not Edit** `jamarcus_SrvScrptSrv -> jamarcus_CORE`.
+   - **Do Not Edit** `atlas_SrvScrptSrv -> atlas_CORE`.
 This contains the system's core code.
 Editing it can cause the system to fail, requiring a complete reinstallation and reconfiguration.
 Edit at your own risk.

 ---